Microwriter

 The Microwriter is a hand-held portable word-processor with a chording keyboard.
 First demonstrated in 1978, it was invented by UK-based, US-born film director Cy Endfield and his partner Chris Rainey and was marketed in the early 1980s by Microwriter Ltd, of Mitcham, Surrey, UK.
-By using a mnemonic alphabet, it was claimed to allow note-taking of up to 8,000 characters at an input rate averaging 1.5 times that of handwriting.
+By using a mnemonic alphabet, its manufacturers stated it allowed note-taking of up to 8,000 characters at an input rate averaging 1.5 times that of handwriting.

 The Microwriter MW4

 Although there was an earlier unit with an LED display, the MW4 with an LCD was the most common unit.

 The 23 cm × 12 cm × 5 cm (9" x 5" x 2") device comprises: